MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

     - [Microsoft administration portals](~/identity/conditional-access/concept-conditional-access-cloud-apps.md#microsoft-admin-portals) (includes portals in scope for this Microsoft Entra MFA enforcement)
     - [Require multifactor authentication](~/identity/conditional-access/concept-conditional-access-grant.md#require-multifactor-authentication) or if you want more granular control, use [authentication strengths](~/identity/conditional-access/concept-conditional-access-grant.md#require-authentication-strength)
   - If you sign in to the Microsoft 365 admin center, use the [MFA wizard for Microsoft Entra ID](https://aka.ms/EntraIDMFAWizard).
-  - If you don;t have a Microsoft Entra ID P1 or P2 license, you can enable [security defaults](~/fundamentals/security-defaults.md).
+  - If you don't have a Microsoft Entra ID P1 or P2 license, you can enable [security defaults](~/fundamentals/security-defaults.md).
+Users are prompted for MFA as needed, but you can't define your own rules to control the behavior.
+  - If your license doesn't include Conditional Access and you don't want to use security defaults, you can configure [per-user MFA](~/identity/authentication/howto-mfa-userstates.md).
+When you enable users individually, they perform MFA each time they sign in.
+An Authentication Administrator can enable some exceptions.

 Use the followng resources to find users whsign in with and without MFA:

-- To identify user sign-ins that are aren't protected by MFA, use the [Multifactor Authentication Gaps workbook](~/identity/monitoring-health/workbook-mfa-gaps.md).
+- To identify user sign-ins that aren't protected by MFA, use the [Multifactor Authentication Gaps workbook](~/identity/monitoring-health/workbook-mfa-gaps.md).
 - To export a list of users and their authentication methods, use [PowerShell](https://aka.ms/AzMFA).

 Use these application IDs in your queries: